 Vice President, Logistics

-In this position, he oversees the Postal Service’s Surface Logistics, Air Logistics, International Logistics, Systems Integration Support, Logistics Modeling and Analytics, and the Headquarters National Operations Control Center.
-These functions under one Vice President will elevate our logistics capabilities and centralize research, modeling, and analytics for surface and air, to improve logistics planning and execution.
+In this position, he oversees Surface Logistics, Air Logistics, International Logistics, Systems Integration Support and the Headquarters National Operations Control Center.
+Having these functions under one vice president elevates the Postal Service’s logistics capabilities and centralizes research, modeling, and analytics for surface and air to improve logistics planning and execution.

-Latest update: September 2019
+Latest update: November 2022